philpagel/debian-headless/README.md

 ## Remote Installation

-At the moment, UEFI boot is not supported so make sure your system supports legacy boot.

 Insert the USB stick (or CD) in the target system and power it up.
 Wait for a moment for the installer to boot and bring up the network.
 Find out the